-When creating policies, Congress needs to consider what families managing food allergies and asthma need to live full, healthy lives.
-Around 5.6 million children and 26 million adults in the U.S. have food allergies.1,2 About 25 million people have asthma.3 And because these are related conditions, many children may have both.
+When creating policies, lawmakers need to consider what families managing food allergies and asthma need to live full, healthy lives.
+Around 4.3 million children and 16 million adults in the U.S. have food allergies.
+Nearly 26 million people have asthma.
+And because these are related conditions, many children may have both.

 These numbers show us how many people in the U.S. are managing food allergies and asthma.
 But they don’t show the impact these diseases have on families, their quality of life, and their communities.

 We need more than just health care policies.
-We need Congress to consider the health of children with food allergies and asthma in all policies.
-They need the following to live healthy and full lives:
+We need lawmakers to consider the health of children with food allergies and asthma in all policies.
+We need action in our local communities too.
+People managing food allergies and asthma need the following to live healthy and full lives: